icostin/hazna/README.md

 divided in pages.

 Execution happens in tasks and the code is separate from data.
-However it is possible to have a mechanism to load a module from raw data.
+It is possible to have a mechanism to load a module from raw data.

 Module
 ------